Walk of fame – Our graduates

 Dmytro Byliev

-Maryna Vorotnyuk, PhD, Research Fellow in the Royal United Services Institute for Defence and Security Studies (London, UK); Member of the Board, Foreign Policy Council „Ukrainian Prism”
+Maryna Vorotnyuk, PhD, associate fellow at the Royal United Services Institute (London); Member of the Board, Foreign Policy Council „Ukrainian Prism”

 IR ONU 2005 alumna

-Maryna worked as a researcher at the Centre for International Studies of ONU (2006-2013); a research fellow at the Odesa Branch of the National Institute for Strategic Studies; and a visiting lecturer at Comenius University in Bratislava.
-After several years of work in the Centre for European Neighbourhood Studies at the Central European University (Budapest, Vienna), she starts work in RUSI.
+Maryna worked as a researcher at the Centre for International Studies of ONU (2006-2013); a research fellow at the Odesa Branch of the National Institute for Strategic Studies; a visiting lecturer at Comenius University in Bratislava; Center for European Neighbourhood Studies researcher at Central European University (Budapest, Vienna).

 “I really like the sense of our collective belonging to something common and meaningful, to the idea that we all represent the “Odesa School of IR.”
 It has its own history and a connection between generations of professionals.
 At ONU, we have heard that “We see further than others because we stand on the shoulders of the giants” from our early student days.”